Kavery Nambisan: Life

 Kavery Nambisan was born in Palangala village in south Kodagu, India, in a politician's family.
 Her father, C.M.
 Poonacha, was at one time a Union Railway Minister.
 She spent her early years in Madikeri.
 She studied medicine in St. John's Medical College, Bangalore from 1965 and then studied surgery at the University of Liverpool, England, where she obtained the FRCS qualification.
 She worked as a surgeon in various parts of rural India before moving to Lonavala to start a free medical centre for migrant labourers.

-Nambisan works as surgeon and medical advisor at the Tata Coffee Hospital in Kodagu, Karnataka, and is the Chief Medical Officer for Tata Coffee.
+Nambisan works as a surgeon and medical advisor at the Tata Coffee Hospital in Kodagu, Karnataka, and is the Chief Medical Officer for Tata Coffee.
 She has created several programmes for child immunisation and family planning for the rural communities.
 She is vocal in her critiques of urban centred health planning.

 Nambisan was married to Vijay Nambisan, a journalist and poet.
 She has a daughter, Chetana, from an earlier marriage to Dr K.R.
 Bhatt, which lasted eighteen years.